simplrteam/SimplrJS/README.md

 		- [REMOVED] Array.Prototype.remove by John Resig was removed.
 Use native Array.splice method instead of this method.
 		- [REMOVED] Simplr.Core.Util.mHasLocalStorage was removed.
 Use your own method to check for localStorage.
 		- [REMOVED] Simplr.Util.mHasLocalStorage was removed.
 Use your own method to check for localStorage.
+		- [REMOVED] Simplr.Core.Console.* was removed.
+Use Simplr.Console.* instead.
 		- [REMOVED] Simplr.Core.Util.* was removed.
 Use Simplr.Util.* instead.
 		- [REMOVED] Simplr.Core.Validation.* was removed.
 Use Simplr.Validation.* instead.
 		- [REMOVED] Simplr.Form.mAddValidators was removed.
 Use Simplr.Validation.mAddValiators()